 Juhi Chawla: People Accept Me With Open Arms Even After All These Years & I'm Grateful For That

 Juhi Chawla says she is grateful that even after three decades in the film industry, the audience looks forward to watching her films.
-The actor, who was one of Bollywood's reigning stars in the '90s, believes her dedication and loyalty to the craft is key to her relevance in Bollywood.
+The actor, who was one of Bollywood's reigning stars in the '90s, believes her dedication and loyalty to the craft are keys to her relevance in Bollywood.

 "People still accept me with open arms and I love the fact that the makers have a role for me.
 I am totally grateful for all this.
 I don't want to question it or analyse anything.
 Acting is all I know.
 I don't know what I would be doing other than this.
 I am a good worker with a happy attitude and will be on the sets whenever there is a good opportunity," Juhi told PTI in an interview.